 - Over 900 petition signatures were made asking the City of Jacksonville to demand more mitigation if the St. Johns River deep dredge is to move forward.

 And we didn’t stop after hosting our Town Halls.
-If any group or organization wants a condensed presentation on continues “River UPRising” actions, contact Shannon@stjohnsriverkeeper.org.
-So far, we have been able to continue the conversation reaching more than 500 people at over a dozen talks and presentations.
+If any group or organization wants a condensed presentation on continued “River UPRising” actions, contact Shannon@stjohnsriverkeeper.org.
+So far, we have been able to continue the conversation reaching more than 1,000 people at over a dozen talks and presentations in Duval, St. Johns, and Clay Counties.